porsager/postgres/README.md

 // new_user = { user_id: 1, name: 'Murray', age: 68 }
 ```

+Please note that queries are executed when `awaited` – or manually by using `.execute`.

 #### Query parameters

 Parameters are automatically inferred and handled by Postgres so that SQL injection isn't possible.
 No special handling is necessary, simply use JS tagged template literals as usual. **Dynamic and partial queries can be seen in the [next section]()**.